 Dr. Bray has been a featured speaker at healthcare conferences in USA and Canada, including the Omega Institute in Rheinhart, NY, and is a former faculty member of the CURE Magazine Forums.
 She taught creative nonfiction and transformational writing for UCLA extension’s “Writers’ Program” and Pacific School of Religion in Berkeley.
 For twelve years, Sharon led a biannual series, “The Writers’ Workshop at Stanford Medical School,” for the faculty, staff, students and alumni, giving her a unique vantage point on physician and patient perspectives.

-Prior to her work in the cancer community, Dr. Bray was a corporate consultant in Toronto, New-York, and Silicon Valley, served as interim and full-time executive director of three Silicon Valley non-profits, and a part-time instructor at Santa Clara University, CA. She earned her doctorate in Educational Psychology from the University of Toronto in 1987 and later studied creative and transformative writing at Goddard College, University of Washington, and Humber College in Toronto.
+Prior to her work in the cancer community, Dr. Bray was a corporate consultant in Toronto, New-York, and Silicon Valley, served as interim and full-time executive director of three Silicon Valley non-profits, and a part-time instructor at Santa Clara University, CA. She earned her doctorate in Educational Psychology from the University of Toronto in 1987 and later studied creative and transformation writing at Goddard College, University of Washington, and Humber College in Toronto.

 Sharon’s passion encouraging and supporting the narratives and poetry of those living with cancer and other serious illness continues.
 She currently leads expressive writing programs for Gilda’s Club of Greater Toronto and has served as an advisory board member and author of a bi-monthly column for the online publication, Cancer Knowledge Network.
 She is also the author of writingthroughcancer.ca (.com), a bi-weekly blog featuring thematic essays and writing suggestions for those living with serious illness or other life hardship.